SuhasPalani/CS525-ADO/assign1_storage_manager/group_11_copy/README.md

 *********************************

 Function Name: readBlock()
-Author: Arpitha Hebri Ravi Vokuda
+Author: Nishchal Gante Ravish
-Description: This function is used to read the pageNum block from the file defined by fHandle into address memPage, parameters used: int pgeNum, SM_FileHandle *fileHandle, SM_PageHandle memPage
+Description: This function reads the pageNum block from the file defined by fHandle into address memPage and thr parameters used by this function are int pageNum, SM_FileHandle *fileHandle, and SM_PageHandle memPage.

 Function Name: getBlockPos()
 Author: Suhas Palani